MrPixle2022/Documentaion/C/Structs.md

-# Structs:
+# Structs

-in c a struct is a custom-defined block that holds related data, the order of those fields does matter as it may affect your memory layout and thus hurt the performance of your program.
+in c a struct is a user-defined type that is used to group related values into on place, each variable in a struct is referred to as **member**

+structs -unlike arrays- can hoist values of different types

-a named struct is defined and used always proceeded with the `struct` keyword.
+a named struct is defined and used always proceeded with the `struct` keyword, members can be accessed simply using the struct object the `.`:

 ```c
 struct Coordinate{